ekamperi/ekamperi.github.io/_posts/2019-10-19-norms-in-machine-learning.md

 ### Introduction
 A vector space, known also as a linear space, is a collection of objects (the vectors), which may be added together and multiplied by some scalar (a number).
-In machine learning we use vectors all the time, for instance we have the *feature vectors* that are collections of numbers that we group them together.
+In machine learning we use vectors all the time, for instance we have *feature vectors* that are collections of numbers that we group them together when representing an object.
+In image processing, the features' values may be the pixels of the image, so assuming a 128 x 128 grayscale image, you get a 16384 vector.
+Feature vectors are equivalent to the vectors of independent variables in linear regression, but usually are much larger.

 Informally, a norm is a function that accepts as input a vector from our vector space V and spits out a real number that tells us how big a vector is.
 In order for a function to quantify as a norm,